o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 ### Process Job

 Process Job generates the product asset and product dependencies.
 The Asset Builder receives a `ProcessJobRequest` from Asset Processor containing info on the source asset to process.
 The Asset Builder responds with a `ProcessJobResponse`.
-The function of `ProcessJobResponse` does the source asset processing and returns information about the product assets it creates, including sub IDs and product dependencies.
+The function of `ProcessJobResponse` is to process the source asset and return information about the product assets it creates, including sub IDs and product dependencies.

 `ProcessJobResponse` places the product assets in a temp directory.
 Asset Processor moves the product assets to the **Asset Cache** and populates the **Asset Database** and **Asset Catalog** with information it uses to track the product assets, product dependencies, and the jobs that produced them.